- US GAAP

 It is clear to me that companies that go through the U.S. IPO process emerge as better companies, with better disclosure.
 We want to encourage and preserve that dynamic.
 Overall, the SEC will strive for efficiency in our processes to encourage more companies to consider going public, which will result in more choices for investors, job creation and a stronger U.S. economy.

-As further evidence of its commitment to promoting the U.S. IPO market, the SEC issued a proposed rule on February 19, 2019, which would expand the “test-the-waters” accommodation and allow all prospective issuers to gauge market interest in a possible IPO by permitting discussions with certain investors before the filing of a registration statement.
+As further evidence of its commitment to promoting the U.S. IPO market, the SEC released a final rule that became effective on December 3, 2019, and that expands the “test-the-waters” accommodation and allows all prospective issuers to gauge market interest in a possible IPO by permitting discussions with certain investors before the filing of a registration statement.
 Previously, the test-the-waters accommodation was only available to emerging growth companies (EGCs).
-In the press release on the proposed rule, SEC Chairman Jay Clayton noted the following:
+In a public statement on the final rule, SEC Chairman Jay Clayton indicated the following: